MEDIA-HAPPI-AI/public/voice-guidelines.md

 Generate Now →

 VALIDATION:
-- Clear?
-- Short?
+- Does this help the user act?
+- Is it instantly clear?
-- Actionable?
+- Is it consistent?
+- Is every word necessary?

 If not → rewrite.
 </pre>